Skip to Content

 “When someone who can’t walk sits on a horse, it’s as if their body instinctively remembers the motion of walking,” said Ashley McIntyre, Biscan’s therapeutic riding instructor in California.
 “The horse’s rhythmic gait mirrors the human walking pattern, stimulating neural pathways in the brain.
 This movement engages muscles, improves balance, and activates areas of the brain that traditional therapies often fail to reach.”

-According to the American Hippotherapy Association, these activated neural pathways can reduce muscle spasticity by over 22%, offering tangible improvements in daily life for individuals like Biscan who live with neuromuscular disabilities.
-Reduced spasticity alleviates chronic pain, enhances range of motion, and increases mobility, enabling individuals to engage more actively in physical and social activities, ultimately improving their overall quality of life.
+According to the American Hippotherapy Association, activating these neural pathways can reduce muscle spasticity by over 22%, providing life-changing benefits for people like Biscan who live with neuromuscular disabilities.

 Healing hearts through hooves

 What makes equine therapy so uniquely effective is the intuitive bond between horse and rider.
 A study from Frontiers in Psychology describes how horses can read human emotions through subtle cues, creating a feedback loop of trust and connection.
-For riders like Biscan and Adele Correa with developmental or emotional challenges, this bond fosters self-confidence and emotional regulation.
+For riders like Biscan and Adele Correa, this bond fosters self-confidence and emotional regulation.

-“Horses respond to your energy,” said Tish Dipman, the director of BOK Ranch, where Adele Correa rides.
+“Horses respond to your energy,” said Tish Dipman, the director of BOK Ranch, where both Biscan and Adele Correa got their start in the world of therapeutic riding.
 “They don’t judge or make assumptions.
 For kids like Adele, that acceptance is transformative.”

-Equine therapy offers undeniable benefits, yet its accessibility remains limited, according to Jane Correa.
-The high cost of lessons places it beyond the reach of many families, and insurance companies offer no financial assistance.
+While equine therapy offers undeniable benefits, its accessibility remains limited, according to Jane Correa.
+Most lessons cost more than $75, placing it beyond the reach of many families, and insurance companies offer slim to no financial assistance.

 “All of Adele’s therapists have said the same thing: keep her riding,” Jane Correa said.
 “They’ve written reports to try and convince insurance companies to cover it, but it’s still seen as a recreational activity rather than a medical treatment.
 That needs to change.”

-Despite these hurdles, both girls are filled with ambitious goals for the future.
+Despite these physical, financial, and mental hurdels, both girls have found success in their abilities and are filled with ambitious goals for the future.

 Adele Correa, meanwhile, dreams of a world shaped by her love of horses.
 Last year, she created a school project about a place she called “Horse Land,” where horses roam freely and people live alongside them in harmony.

-“She lights up when she talks about it,” Jane Correa said.
+“She lights up when she talks about her project,” Jane Correa said.
 “It shows how much this experience means to her and how deeply it’s shaped her world.”

 About the Contributor